raytraxx/autofirma-flatpak/README.en.md

 The primary goal of this project is to package AutoFirma for Linux as a Flatpak, with the ultimate objective of **submitting it to [Flathub][flathub]** for easy distribution and installation.

-## Collaborate!
+## Contribute!

-This is an ongoing project.
-Head to the [issues][issues] and help out or submit your own issues and proposals!
+We want to improve several aspects of the Flatpak before requesting publication on Flathub.
+[Can you help us?][issues]

+> [!NOTE]
+> [We primarily develop on GitLab][self-repo].
+> We strongly recommend that you open issues and create forks on GitLab.
+>
+> The GitHub mirror is for visibility (and history).

 We also have a [Matrix chat][matrix-chat] for quick conversations.
-Help us bridge it to other platforms!
+Help us connect it to other platforms!

 ## Local installation